tox-dev/tox/docs/config.rst

         indexserver =
             default = https://mypypi.org

-    will make tox install all dependencies from this PYPI index server (including when installing the project sdist package).
+    will make tox install all dependencies from this PyPI index server (including when installing the project sdist package).

 .. conf:: envdir ^ PATH ^ {toxworkdir}/{envname}